 That is why the manifold only gets overheated but not any changes in the temp gauges.

-4 Possible Causes of Exhaust Flapper Failure on a Mercruiser Outboard
+4 Possible Causes of Mercruiser Exhaust Flapper Failure:

 As you know, the exhaust flapper prevents water from entering the motor under certain circumstances.